Editor’s Note: This marketing infographic is part of our 25 part series.

 By testing out these four pillars of performance you can find out which versions of your landing page will provide the best UX for your visitors.

-Treat your visitors like special guests on your landing page and make things as easy as possible for them to understand and do.
+Treat your visitors like special guests on your landing page.
+Make understanding your offer and taking action as easy as possible.